Skip to main content

 How To Choose a Wealth Manager?

-• Understand your financial capacities and have clarity on what your investment goals are.
-You cannot expect a wealth manager to give you huge profits without knowing your own financial capabilities.
+• Understand your financial capacity and be clear about your investment goals.
+You cannot expect a wealth manager to give you huge profits without knowing your financial capabilities.
 You should set realistic investment goals, which can help you find the wealth manager that specialises in what and how you want to invest.

 • Understand the type of clients your choice of wealth management usually serves.
 Most managers serve High-Net-Worth Individuals (HNWIs).
-Some of them serve semi-HNWis, and some serve ultra-rich clients.
-Understand the type of clientele your wealth manager has to decide which one serves you best.
-Find out what qualifications your manager has for that purpose.
+Some of them serve semi-HNWs, and some serve ultra-rich clients.
+Understand the type of clientele your wealth manager serves to determine whether they are the right fit for your financial needs.

 • Check your wealth manager’s track record.
 Try to get reviews from former or current clients.
-This will also help you understand the customer services a wealth manager provides.
+This will also help you understand the customer service a wealth manager provides.

 Choosing a wealth manager is one of the most important financial decisions.
-Your manager is expected to grow and protect your wealth, potentially for decades.
+Your manager is expected to grow and protect your wealth over the long term, potentially for decades.
 Thus, it is important that you spend the time and effort to find the wealth manager you can trust and believe in.

 Advantages of Wealth Management

-• Wealth management is customized to suit your need, objective, funds available and risk appetite
+• Wealth management is customised to suit your needs, objectives, funds available, and risk appetite.

-• It is a 360-degree service comprising tax advice, investment advice, legal advice, retirement planning, accounting, and estate management.
+• It is a 360-degree service comprising tax, investment, and legal advice, retirement planning, accounting, and estate management.

 • Wealth management is more strategic than investment advice.
 Investment advice is a subset of wealth management and is more tactical in approach.
 For wealth creation, a holistic approach to strategic wealth management is needed.

-• If the magnitude of your assets is huge, the wealth manager will work alongside a team of specialized wealth managers who have expertise in specific domains of finance and investments.
+• If your assets are large, the wealth manager will work alongside a team of specialised wealth managers with expertise in specific areas of finance and investments.

 Must Read - Passive Investing